How to understand the Excel File.

 - First come the original columns of the project input file.
 The data is the same as in the input file.

 - Next there will be a column for every pinned group, and each of its topics, and every separate pinned topic.
 The values in the columns will be either 0 (zero) or 1 (one) signifying whether the text of a certain row belongs to a certain group or topic.
 The column header will look like this: 'Group: room', 'Topic: room'.
+This means that one verbatim can have multiple Topics and The Explorer will categorize the topics respectively.

 - Next there will be a column for each of the standard eight sentiments that are configured for each language that the Explorer supports.
 The headers will look like this: 'SENT: SKEPTICISM', 'SENT: FEAR', 'SENT: VIOLENCE', 'SENT: HATE', 'SENT: NEGATIVITY', 'SENT: LOVE', 'SENT: POSITIVITY', 'SENT: DESIRE'.
 The values will be the measurements of sentiment of each type for each text.
 If you decided to use a target concept when you created the report, the sentiment will be restricted to those sentences containing any of the target terms of the chosen concept in each text and you can look at the column for the target concept to tell you which texts matched at all.
 If you didn't choose a target concept the values will be for the complete texts.
 Values will range from zero to infinity.